 How to Ask for a Letter of Recommendation

-Letters of recommendation allow professors and other mentors to provide first-hand impressions about the qualities that make you distinctive intellectually, personally and/or professionally.
-Therefore you should select recommenders who both know you well and can discuss in detail some of your academic or extracurricular accomplishments.
+Letters of recommendation allow professors, mentors, and supervisors to provide first-hand impressions about the qualities that make you distinctive intellectually, personally, and/or professionally.
+Therefore, you should select recommenders who both know you well and can discuss in detail some of your academic or extracurricular accomplishments.
 Some programs look for a mix of recommenders—faculty, internship or volunteer activity supervisors, employers, coaches, advisors—while others want only letters from faculty with whom you have studied and/or conducted research.

 It is important that you help recommenders understand what the scholarship is about, the selection criteria, and why you are applying.
 You can do this following a few steps outlined below.

-Applicants can discuss their choice of recommenders with the National Scholarship Coordinator, Jennifer Lutton at email@example.com or 212.650.6726
+Applicants can discuss their choice of recommenders with the National Scholarship Director, Jennifer Lutton at email@example.com .

 - Meet with your recommender in person, if possible, or provide clear details in an email, about what scholarship you are applying for and why.
 Then ask if they would be willing to write a recommendation letter.
-If they agree to write a letter, provide them with a file that includes: 1. print outs from the scholarship website describing the scholarship, selection criteria, and any guidelines the program provides for recommenders; 2. the link to the Advice for Recommenders page on the CCNY National Scholarships website; 3. an updated resume and attach a separate paragraph highlighting experiences and activities that you think make you a good candidate for the specific scholarship; 4. if possible, a draft outline for the application—personal statement, ideas for research proposal or plan of study; 5. information about deadlines (internal and program deadlines) and submission process.
+If they agree to write a letter, provide them with: 1. links to the scholarship website describing the scholarship, selection criteria, and any guidelines the program provides for recommenders; 2. the link to the Advice for Recommenders page on the CCNY National Scholarships website; 3. an updated resume and attach a separate paragraph highlighting experiences and activities that you think make you a good candidate for the specific scholarship; 4. if possible, a draft of or outline for the application essays—personal statement and/or ideas for research proposal or plan of study; 5. information about deadlines (internal and program deadlines) and the submission process.

 - For internal deadlines, drafts of recommendation letters are required.
-Let recommenders know that the National Scholarship Coordinator will be available to answer questions and can provide feedback on letters.
+Let recommenders know that the National Scholarship Director will be available to answer questions and can provide feedback on letters.